-Figure 151 Network Setting > QoS > Policer Setup
+Figure 155 Network Setting > QoS > Policer Setup

-Table 79 Network Setting > QoS > Policer Setup
+Table 80 Network Setting > QoS > Policer Setup

 LABEL DESCRIPTION Add new Policer Click this to create a new entry.
 This is the index number of the entry.
 Status This field displays whether the policer is active or not.
 A yellow bulb signifies that this policer is active.
 A gray bulb signifies that this policer is not active.
 Name This field displays the descriptive name of this policer.
 Regulated Classes This field displays the name of a QoS classifier Meter Type This field displays the type of QoS metering algorithm used in this policer.
 Rule These are the rates and burst sizes against which the policer checks the traffic of the member QoS classes.
-Action This shows how the policer has the Zyxel Device treat different types of traffic belonging to the policer's member QoS classes.
-Modify Click the Edit icon to edit the policer.
-Click the Delete icon to delete an existing policer.
-Note that subsequent rules move up by one when you take this action.